designmynight/designmynight-developers/site/content/collins/booking-widget/index.md

 Our javascript will then append the booking form HTML inside the given element id and your widget should then display correctly.

+**7. I've added the booking widget to my Facebook page but the booking types are not displaying.
+The booking types have availability to book so not sure what to do?**

+It may be the case that the settings hadn't saved before the widget was added to your Facebook page.
+If you delete the booking widget from your Facebook and then try re-adding, your booking types should then hopefully display correctly.